epigen/mr.pareto/README.md

 | [Differential Analysis using Seurat](https://github.com/epigen/dea_seurat) | Bioinformatics<br>(scRNA-seq) | [![DOI](https://zenodo.org/badge/483638364.svg)](https://zenodo.org/doi/10.5281/zenodo.10689139) | <img alt="GitHub Repo stars" src="https://img.shields.io/github/stars/epigen/dea_seurat?style=plastic"> |
 | [Perturbation Analysis using Mixscape from Seurat](https://github.com/epigen/mixscape_seurat) | Bioinformatics<br>(scCRISPR-seq) | [![DOI](https://zenodo.org/badge/481635018.svg)](https://zenodo.org/badge/latestdoi/481635018) | <img alt="GitHub Repo stars" src="https://img.shields.io/github/stars/epigen/mixscape_seurat?style=plastic"> |

+> [!TIP]
-For detailed instructions on the [installation](../../wiki/Installation), [configuration](../../wiki/Configuration), and [execution](../../wiki/Execution), you can check out the wiki.
+> For detailed instructions on the [installation](../../wiki/Installation), [configuration](../../wiki/Configuration), and [execution](../../wiki/Execution) of modules, you can check out the [wiki](https://github.com/epigen/mr.pareto/wiki).
 Generic instructions are also shown in the modules' respective [Snakmake workflow catalog entry](https://snakemake.github.io/snakemake-workflow-catalog).

 # Projects using multiple Modules
 > _“Absorb what is useful.
 Discard what is not.
 Add what is uniquely your own.”_ - Bruce Lee

 The combination of multiple modules into projects that analyze multiple datasets represents the overarching vision and power of MR.PARETO.
 When applied to multiple datasets within a research project, each dataset should have its own result directory within a project directory.
 As a concrete example we will apply the [`unsupervised_analysis` module](https://github.com/epigen/unsupervised_analysis) on `MyData` stored on [data/MyData](./data/MyData).
-A full [tutorial](../../wiki/Module-Usage-in-Projects) is available on the wiki.
+A full [tutorial](../../wiki/Module-Usage-in-Projects) is available on the [wiki](https://github.com/epigen/mr.pareto/wiki).

 Three components are required to use a module within your Snakemake workflow (i.e., a project).
 - Configuration: The [`config/config.yaml`](./config/config.yaml) file has to point to the respective configuration files per dataset and workflow.